-Major projects that are declared by the Minister for Planning must go through a rigorous, state-run assessment process.
+Major projects that are declared by the Minister for Planning and Local Government must go through a rigorous, state-run assessment process.

 The way a major project is assessed depends on where it is proposed and when it is lodged for assessment.

 There are two different planning systems operating in South Australia, depending on location.

 Urban areas are included in "Phase Three" of the planning reform implementation.
 These parts of South Australia will transition to the new planning system in late 2020.